 The University will open applications for Hardship Funding for either accommodation or registration between 11/12/2023 and 19/01/2024.

-The hardship applications will open between the 1st and 10th of February 2023 for special consideration.
+The hardship applications will open on the 22nd January 2024 and close on the 26th of January 2024 for special consideration.
 Only students with an average below 50% but not less than 48% will be able to apply.

-Hardship applications for accommodation will close on the 17th of February 2023.
+Hardship applications for accommodation will be open until the 17th of February 2024.

 Please note that resources are limited and therefore funding is not guaranteed.
 All students, therefore, are encouraged to continue to seek alternate funding as the criteria will be strictly applied.

 - NB.
 This is not a bursary, it is only to assist with registration

 - Students who apply must be eligible according to the criteria set below.